 I’d love to get your thoughts and stories on selling your home.
 Did you do any improvements before selling?

 Which renovations or touch-ups worked well?
-Which were a waste of money?
+Which ones were wastes of money?